 A. We introduced Solar PV courses that more than meets the requirements of the MCS, that more than meets the pre requisites for applying to a MCS Microgeneration Certification scheme, including the NICEIC installers microgeneration scheme.
 Here at Total Electrical Training, we have trained literally hundreds of delegates over the last 10 years, and furthermore, we recognised that there would be confusion and in some cases, deliberate misinformation about the MCS, and what training you might need – which is why we have published this web page with some background information – If you are seeking further clarification or you simply want to talk to us about the MCS, or further technical advice, then please do not hesitate to call us on our main telephone number which is 0800 170 7007.

-Q. Do you deliver any other training that offers certification accepted as meeting the requirement of MCS?
+Q. Do you deliver any other renewable energy training courses that offers certification accepted as meeting the requirement of MCS?

 A. We are able to offer the LOGIC Solar PV certification and the original NICEIC Solar PV course – however, with the recent changes to the Feed in Tariff, we have decided that we will initailly suggest that delegates undertake the City and Guilds 2399 certification route.

 Q. Are the non accredited training courses that you offer likely to be accepted by a competent persons scheme provider?